cassgtz/comps-code/README.md

 ### `npm run deploy`

-Deploys to app to github pages.\
+Deploys the app to github pages.
+Open [https://cassgtz.github.io/comps-code/](https://cassgtz.github.io/comps-code/) to view it in your browser.\
 It creates a branch named `gh-pages` that hosts the app.
-Open [https://cassgtz.github.io/comps-code/](https://cassgtz.github.io/comps-code/) to view it in your browser.